Bárnabas ‘Barney’ Peák, he came as Hungarian champion and left as WorldTour rider.

 What was next after the Academy?

-Working together with our Performance Staff showed some major improvements in Peák’s behaviour already early in the season, and several WorldTour teams kept him in their wishlist.
+Working together with our Performance Staff showed some major improvements in Peák’s behavior already early in the season, and several WorldTour teams kept him in their wishlist.
 The Hungarian rider found in Mitchelton-Scott the best development program and the right tools to keep on growing as a bike rider.
 The Australian-based WorldTour squad took him as a trainee already for the final part of the season, so he could learn all about the team for the next two years.
-2020 will be a very important year for this talented youngster, as he will have the Giro d’Italia starting in his homecountry.
+After that stint in the Australian WorldTour squad, Barney set new roots at Intermarché Wanty Gobert, where he became a main rider in the one-day races and a trusted element in the lead-out train, participating in a big number of wins lodged by the team in the 2022 season.